An Author's Starter Kit

 • I use Manager.io for maintaining my financial, tax, and accounting books.
 The desktop version is free, which is amazing, and it's completely customizable.
 The downside is, I have to manually input everything.
 Takes about half an hour every month.

 • Then you need an ad service to reach readers.
-I use Amazon Advertising, Meta, Pinterest, TikTok, and BookBub, so you'll need to create business accounts on the platforms you use to advertise and probably take some free classes or paid classes to figure out how to run them effectively.
+I use Amazon Advertising (AMS), Meta, Pinterest, TikTok, and BookBub, so you'll need to create business accounts on the platforms you use to advertise and probably take some free classes or paid classes to figure out how to run them effectively.
+Kindlepreneur has a free class on AMS ad setup and Bryan Cohen has a free 5-day challenge he does twice a year on AMS ads as well.
+Both are good and both have helped my AMS ads start off on the right foot.

 • I would also highly recommend setting up a Business PayPal account—it will save you so much time down the road.
 It's free.